jseling/Delphi-tinyraytracer/README.md

 ## To Do
 - Better OOP approach
-- Change records to objects
 - Better scene building
 - Checkboard as a scene object
 - Refactor TRaytracer class (especially CastRay method)

+## Not To Do
+- Change records to objects: Performance questions.
+Memory stack and heap.